KSAH-42/RabbitOM/README.md

 ➡️ Next arrivals:

-* Adding the playser as usercontrol
 * Adding a CLI on the media player
 * Adding the SRTP support
 * Adding the Replay feature
-* Adding the New RTSP Client
+* Adding the new RTSP Client
-* Adding RTSP receivers
+* Adding new RTSP receivers
 * Adding RTCP layer
 * Onvif